DocuSend

 Small Businesses, Big Hearts

-May 1-7, 2022 is National Small Business Week.
-Every year since 1963, this event has recognized the critical contributions of entrepreneurs and small business owners.
+April 28–May 4, 2024 is National Small Business Week.
+Every year since 1963, this event has recognized the vital contributions of entrepreneurs and small business owners.
 DocuSend serves small businesses every day, so it seems appropriate for us to join in and lift up the unsung heroes among small business owners.

 Small business has been called the engine of the economy and the heart of our communities.
-According to the U.S. Small Business Administration (SBA), there are 32,5 million small businesses in the USA right now, and they create the majority of job positions: two out of every three new jobs come from small businesses, and half the workforce either works for or owns a small business.
+There are 33.3 million small businesses in the USA right now, and they create the majority of job positions: two out of every three new jobs come from small businesses, and half the workforce either works for or owns a small business.

 But they do so much more than drive the economy.
 Small business owners are known for the heroism of bootstrapping a startup from a garage or basement with passion and enthusiasm.
 They inspire others by overcoming obstacles and hardships—both in business and their personal lives—and using these as opportunities to learn and grow.
 And while small business owners are under no obligation to use their limited resources to give beyond their workspace, they are often the people leading the way in making meaningful changes in their communities.